Nyiriek/alu-higher_level_programming/python-data_structures/README.md

-Add a function that print a list of integers in reverse
+Add a function used to replace in a copy